Have you performed pen testing lately?

 What if I've already secured the IBM i perimeter?

-Even if you're using Powertech Network Security to protect your perimeter, pen testing should be a part of your plan.
-Failed tests might be indicative of a problem with product activation, or an incorrect or outdated Network Security rule set.
+Even if you're using Powertech Exit Point Manager for IBM i to protect your perimeter, pen testing should be a part of your plan.
+Failed tests might be indicative of a problem with product activation, or an incorrect or outdated Exit Point Manager for IBM i rule set.

 For best results, test a number of services including: FTP, Remote Command, and Client Access.
-Here are some simple tips for Network Security users:
+Here are some simple tips for Exit Point Manager for IBM i users:

 From a PC command prompt enter c:/ftp your system name or IP address then sign on.
 The command ftp>quote stat will provide the user with information regarding how FTP is configured on your system.
 The user can now “get” data from your system, change it, and “put” it back.